dlindridge/UsefulPowershell/README.md

 ### ThirtySevenFlairs.ps1 ### (Command Line)
 Queries your domain for any DFSR locations then builds a report (display or email output) with the backlog.

+### VoyageHome.ps1 ### (Command Line)
+Using an HTML template for an email signature, customize it for each user in a specified source CSV to use as a signature block with their local Outlook client.
+Ideal for running as a login script to keep signature information current from Active Directory.